Nonasymptotic bounds on the estimation error of MCMC algorithms: A general inequality for the MSE

 It follows that

-We now focus attention on bounding the ``mean overshoot'' $\Ex_{\nu} \Delta(n)$.
-Under $\Pr_{\nu}$, the cumulative sums $T=T_1<T_2<\ldots <T_k<\ldots$ form a (non-delayed) renewal process in discrete time.
-Let us invoke the following elegant theorem of Lorden (\cite{lorden1970excess}, Thm 1):
+We now focus attention on bounding the ``mean overshoot'' $\mathbb {E}_{\nu} \Delta(n)$.
+Under $\mathbb{P}_{\nu}$, the cumulative sums $T=T_1<T_2<\cdots <T_k<\cdots $ form a (nondelayed) renewal process in discrete time.
+Let us invoke the following elegant theorem of Lorden (\cite {lorden1970excess}, Theorem 1):

-By Lemma~\ref{lem: SquareBlock} with $g \equiv 1$ from section~\ref{Sec:Lemmas} we obtain:
+By Lemma~\ref{lem: SquareBlock} with $g \equiv1$ from Section~\ref {Sec:Lemmas}, we obtain: